If you are not used to running

-Your joints won’t be used to the impact of running.
-But there are lots of low-impact exercises you can, such as walking briskly, stationary cycling or swimming.
+Your joints will not be used to the impact of running.
+But there are lots of low-impact exercises you can do, such as walking briskly, using a static exercise bike or swimming.

 If you ran before your pregnancy

-The aim should be to keep your current level of fitness in pregnancy, rather than training to get a personal best in a race.
-You also need to be aware of overheating, so steady running is preferable to high intensity interval training.
+Aim to keep your current level of fitness in pregnancy, rather than training to get a personal best in a race.

-As your bump grows, your balance may be affected by your changing centre of gravity, so it’s a good idea to run on even ground to reduce the risk of falling.
-If you usually run off-road, stick to the paths if the ground is uneven.
-You could also use a running track or a treadmill in the gym for keeping fit in pregnancy.
+As your bump grows, your changing centre of gravity affects your balance.
+Running on even ground will reduce the risk of falling.
+If you usually run off-road, you could stick to the paths if the ground is uneven.
+Or you could try using a running track or a treadmill in the gym if you have access to one.

-- Focus on really good technique rather than a fast pace
+- Focus on good technique rather than a fast pace.

 - Drink plenty of water.